jxsl13/simple-configo/README.md

 # Simple-Configo

-Simple-Configo streamlines the creation of multiple independent configuration structs to the implementation of a single interface, the `Config` interface, that ha sonly two methods.
+Simple-Configo streamlines the creation of multiple independent configuration structs to the implementation of a single interface, the `Config` interface, that has only two methods.

 ```go
 type Config interface {